 - Coding, Scripting and Collaborating

 3. A List Apart

 A List Apart is the ultimate resource for people who make websites.
-The site explores design issues, development progresses and hurdles, the meaning of web content and also specializes on web standards and best practices.
+The site explores design issues, development progresses, and hurdles, the meaning of web content and also specializes in web standards and best practices.
 This site is the premier collaboration of articles and informational research guides for the web designer/developer.